im-liang/2048/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Rules

+For desktop, using arrow keys; for mobile, swipt to play.

 ## Demo

 ![Alt text](./demo/demo.png?raw=true "Optional Title")